GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/security/index.md

 Use its modern replacement, `fetch()`.
 {% endAside %}

-An extension can only use `fetch()` or [XMLHttpRequest][6] to get resources from itself and from domains specified in the permissions, as both API's use the same [fetch handler][27] in the service worker.
+An extension service worker can only use `fetch()`, or APIs that use the same [fetch handler][27] to get resources from itself and from domains specified in the permissions.
 ```json
 {
   "name": "Very Secure Extension",